Name: Francine Bernadette Chargualaf Cruz

 How have you noticed your village and island has changed in terms of the environment and sea?
 I was born and raised on Guam.
 As the years passed, I have noticed a lot of development and road construction.
 The island was changing before my eyes.
 The hearsay of global warming and pollution was not a reality for me until I learned about it for myself.
 In terms of the environment and sea, I’ve seen a lot of plants being cut down for new development and because of these new developments when it rains the sediments run into the sea and messes with the coral reef.

 Are you working on any special projects right now?
+How is that special project coming along?

 What do you hope to accomplish becoming a Young Champion?